-The Observance is held annually in the spring at the site of the Kosciuszko Monument, the world's oldest sculpted monument to Kosciuszko.
-The Kosciuszko Monument was paid for through voluntary fund-raising action among members of the United States Military Academy's Corps of Cadets and dedicated on July 4, 1828.
+The Observance is held annually in the spring at the site of the Kosciuszko Monument, which is the world's second oldest monument to Kosciuszko; the world's oldest monument to him is the Kosciuszko Mound (Kopiec Kosciuszki) in Krakow, Poland.
+The Kosciuszko Monument of West Point was paid for through voluntary fund-raising action among members of the United States Military Academy's Corps of Cadets and was dedicated on July 4, 1828.
 The original base and column, being the award-winning design submitted on March 10, 1825 by one-time USMA Cadet and later Maryland attorney and philanthropist, John H. B. Latrobe (1803-1891), became in effect the Academy's first major commemorative monument during the Superintendence (1817-1833) of Sylvanus Thayer (1785-1872), a native of Braintree, Massachusetts, who encouraged the Corps of Cadets to select a West Point hero of the American War of Independence for whom a monument was to be built.
-The Corps of Cadets selected Tadeusz Kosciuszko.
-Eighty-five years later, upon the initiative of the Polish American clergy and laity who raised the necessary funds, the heroic size bronze statue of Kosciuszko, being the work of D. Borgia, a sculptor employed by the New York firm, Frederick Pustel and Company, was mounted atop Latrobe's original column and base of 1828 and unveiled with appropriate ceremonies on September 1, 1913.
+The Corps of Cadets selected Tadeusz Kosciuszko and Latrobe's design.
+Eighty-five years later, upon the initiative of the Polish American clergy and laity who raised the necessary funds, the heroic-sized bronze statue of Kosciuszko, being the work of D. Borgia, a sculptor employed by the New York firm, Frederick Pustel and Company, was mounted atop Latrobe's original column and base of 1828 and unveiled with appropriate ceremonies on September 1, 1913.
 Borgia's work is similar to the statue of Kosciuszko conceived and cast by Polish sculptor, Antoni Popiel (1865-1910), that has graced Lafayette Square in Washington, DC since 1910.

-After the first Observance on July 4, 1828 the frequency of subsequent 19th century and early 20th century observances is yet to be documented, except for the one on September 1, 1913.
+After the first Observance on July 4, 1828 the frequency of subsequent 19th century and early 20th century Kosciuszko Observances is yet to be fully documented, except for the one on September 1, 1913.
 It is generally accepted in the oral history of the local Polish American communities in downstate New York, especially those of Rockland County, that the Kosciuszko Monument observances occurred somewhat regularly through the mid-20th century except for the interruption caused by World Wars I and II.
 Subsequent to WW II, the observances occurred with greater regularity, so much so that today the United States Military Academy never cancels for reasons of inclement weather what has become the Annual National Tadeusz Kosciuszko Observance.
+The American Association of the Friends of Kosciuszko at West Point also invites speakers for the Annual Kosciuszko Monument Observance.
+In 2017, which had been designated by UNESCO as the "Year of Kosciuszko" worldwide, both Poland's Ambassador to the United nations, Boguslaw Winid, and Lithuania's Ambassador to the United Nations, Raimunda Murmokaite, accepted the invitation and spoke at the Monument ceremony.

 While submitting his competitive design for the consideration of the Corps of Cadets, Latrobe included in his accompanying letter of March 10, 1825 a lyrical, deeply prophetic sentence about an appropriate identifying inscription for the Monument: